jdkent/betaSeriesSimulations/data/test_bold/bids/derivatives/nibetaseries/logs/CITATION.md

 Least squares- separate (LSS) models were generated for each event in the task following the method described in @Turner2012a, using Nistats 0.0.1b.
-Prior to modeling, preprocessed data were smoothed with a Gaussian kernel with a FWHM of 6.0 mm, masked,and mean-scaled over time.
+Prior to modeling, preprocessed data were masked,and mean-scaled over time.
 For each trial, preprocessed data were subjected to a general linear model in which the trial was modeled in its own regressor, while all other trials from that condition were modeled in a second regressor, and other conditions were